diegofm09/diegofm09/README.md

 >
 > My objective is to study **Computer Science** to specialize in high-impact fields like **AI**, **Cloud Architect**, **Quant development/Fintech** or **Cybersecurity**.
 >
-> 📈 **Also passionate about finance, markets, and investment strategies.** I love exploring how macroeconomics and data intersect with technology.
+> 📈 **Also passionate about finance, markets, and investment strategies.** I love exploring how macroeconomics and data intersect with technology

 ## 🚀 My Roadmap: